-We discovered these 2 great web pages that goes into the nitty gritty of how you can cut down the words but say exactly the same thing.
+So if you've written loads in your UCAS personal statement and need to cut it down, made it more to the point, we discovered these 2 great sites that goes into the nitty gritty of how you can cut down the words but say exactly the same thing.

 Take this example: Example: Because a great many of the words in this sentence are basically unnecessary, it would really be a very good idea to edit somewhat for conciseness.
 Revision: Because many of the words in this sentence are unnecessary, we should edit it.

 There are many more examples on these pages and on reading them I had many 'ah-ha!' moments.
 Don't fill your UCAS personal statement word limit with waffle, be concise, edit.

 If you've any top tips on writing your personal statement please feel free to post them in comments below.
 GOOD LUCK!!

 Get more help; 'Writing your personal statement' eBook

 Thanks a (good deal) to Portfolio Oomph my daughter has portfolio drops/interviews at all 5 colleges she applied for including Kingston and Central St. Martins.
 She has also been offered a place at Ravensbourne College.

 The 'Writing your personal statement' eBook was absolutely well worth the money.
 I only wish I known about it sooner.
 I will certainly recommend your website to friends in the future.
 Linda Hill, parent and customer.